-- Encourage people to click on the links. (diversify links, use buttons, link images)
+- Encourage people to click on the links. (diversify links, use buttons and link images)

-Decreasing the bounce rate not only will increase the page viewers, but also returning visitors and user engagement too.
+Decreasing the bounce rate will increase page viewers and return visitors and user engagement.

 Proper interlink strategies

 Interlinking is more powerful than you thought.
-I was able to increase the rankings some of my web pages higher on the Google SERP for high competitive keywords by utilizing proper interlinking strategies.
+I increased the rankings of some of my web pages on the Google SERP for highly competitive keywords by utilizing proper interlinking strategies.

 Use these interlinking best practices in this post to boost blog traffic and increase user engagement.